Narthur/ohc-handbook/Section 2.md

 2. The student must have completed one of the following:

-	a.
 	Graduated from a secondary school.
-	b.

 	Possess an equivalent diploma.
-	c.

 	Successfully completed the U.S. General Education Development (GED) exam with a minimum total of 450 and no score below 410 on any of the five tests.

 3. The applicant must have a secondary school grade point average of a minimum of 2.5 on a 4.0 scale.